-SHEFFIELD is the largest city in the UK to declare a ‘climate emergency’ after new research warned of the catastrophic consequences of global warming.
+Sheffield is largest city in UK to declare ‘climate emergency’

 The move comes after a recent report by the Intergovernmental Panel on Climate Change (IPCC) showed there were only 12 years left to limit climate change.